MatthewHaas/genome_assembly/README.md

 Once the manuscript is posted to bioRxiv, that link will be available here.
 Upon publication, that link will be shared as well.

+The annotation of the NWR genome was performed by Marissa Machietto and Thomas Kono from the Minnesota Supercomputing Institute - Research Informatics Support (MSI-RIS).
+Those scripts are located [here](MSI-RIS/Kimball_WR_Annotation).

 There are no scripts for the genome assembly itself because that work was performed by [Dovetail Genomics](https://dovetailgenomics.com).
 The genome has been deposited at the United States [National Center for Biotechnology Information (NCBI)](https://www.ncbi.nlm.nih.gov/bioproject) under BioProject number PRJNA600525.

 Please use the directory to navigate this README to find the scripts for a particular analysis or figure with ease.
 This README is best viewed in Light Mode.